yeswanth/react-native-dynamic-tab-view/README.md

 ## Open source check-list
-- [ ] Tab view should scroll with gestures
-- [ ] If there are many headers, then the header should scroll appropriately to that length
 - [ ] GIF showing how the project works
-- [ ] Publishing it in npm
 - [ ] Add Contributing.md & license for the project(figure out from Pavan)
 - [ ] Look at other open source repositories and add tests
 - [ ] Npm tags